Dmitry Melnikov Sells 10,000 Shares of SEMrush Holdings, Inc. (NASDAQ:SEMR) Stock

-SEMrush Holdings, Inc. (NASDAQ:SEMR) COO Dmitry Melnikov sold 10,000 shares of the firm’s stock in a transaction dated Monday, November 1st.
-The stock was sold at an average price of $24.62, for a total transaction of $246,200.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+SEMrush Holdings, Inc. (NASDAQ:SEMR) COO Dmitry Melnikov sold 10,000 shares of the stock in a transaction dated Monday, November 8th.
+The stock was sold at an average price of $25.04, for a total transaction of $250,400.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

 Dmitry Melnikov also recently made the following trade(s):